savonet/book/audio.md

 #### Single files

-If you only need to play one file, you can avoid creating a playlist with this file only, by using the operator `single` which loops on one file.
+If you only need to play one file, you can avoid creating a playlist with this file only, by using the operator `single`\indexop{single} which loops on one file.
 This operator is also more efficient in the case the file is distant because it is downloaded once for all: